 Honorary Mention: Monica Stratton, Rusty Skate, Exeter High School

-The Artistic Discovery Contest is open to all high school students in the District.
+The Congressional Art Competition is open to all high school students in the District.
 The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
-The exhibit in Washington will also include artwork from other contest winners nation-wide.
+The exhibit in Washington will also include artwork from other contest winners nationwide.